Skip to main content

 • The coaching priority is keeping inside control legal, tidy, and attached to clean boxing exits.

-Use these public study notes to understand the style cues behind the profile and what to watch when you compare it with your own quiz result.
+Use these notes to understand the boxing behind the profile and what to watch when you compare it with your own quiz result.

-• Inside control Useful study cue
+• Inside control What to study

 Strongly supported by film-study material focused on clinch and inside-position craft.

-• Defensive problem solving Useful study cue
+• Defensive problem solving What to study

 Clear fit for defensive engine and ring geography without needing high output.